Ah, the elusive logo next to emails in the inbox. Where does it come from, and how do you get it to work for you?

 - Check the BIMI FAQ page for resolutions to common issues

 - Make sure your logo is in the proper format with an SVG conversion tool

-And finally, even if someone does all the technical things right, receivers won’t display the logo for senders they don’t trust.
-Right now there’s two ways to build your BIMI reputation:
+And finally, even if someone does all the technical things right, receivers won’t display logos from senders they don’t trust.
+Right now there are two ways to build your BIMI reputation:

 - Maintain an excellent sending reputation via high engagement with low bounces and spam complaints.
 Keep in mind that this reputation is subjective to each mailbox provider.

 - Some mailbox providers may require you to obtain a verified mark certificate (VMC).
-That means you'll need to work with a trust authority which is then listed in your BIMI TXT record with your logo for the receiver’s reference.
+That means you'll need to work with a trusted authority which is then listed in your BIMI TXT record with your logo for the receiver’s reference.

 Real-life examples of BIMI #

 Since BIMI implementation is still in the early stages, there can be confusion around who has it, how to check for it, and what it looks like.